quantummind/quantum-rcs-boundaries/README.md

 quantum computing.

 ## Code and data
-Two code files contain the analysis of the main text and supplementary information:
+Three code files contain the analysis of the main text:
 * `fidelity.py`: Compute the empirical fidelity model.
 Data read from `fidelity_4a.csv` and `fidelity_4b.csv`,
-which contains data from the original Google quantum supremacy experiment (Boixo, Sergio, et al. "Characterizing quantum supremacy in near-term devices." _Nature Physics__ 14.6 (2018): 595-600.)
+which contains data from the original Google quantum supremacy experiment (Arute, Frank, et al. "Quantum supremacy using a programmable superconducting processor." *Nature* 574.7779 (2019): 505-510).
 * `main.nb`:
 Contains the runtime analysis of cross-entropy benchmarking on quantum and classical devices.
+* `fitter.py`: Perform exponential regression of experimental two-qubit gate error rates included in `error_rates.csv`.

 ## Citation